 The Science Olympiad Student Center was founded in 1998 and has since been a vital resource for students in Science Olympiad looking to expand their knowledge of science and pursue related careers.
-Over the 15 years it has been in existence, the site has gone through several theme changes, culminating in the version you see here today.
+Over the two decades it has been in existence, the site has gone through several theme changes, culminating in the version you see here today.
 The current site is divided into four overlapping sections: forums, wiki, test exchange, and image gallery.
-A fifth, the score tracker, was present in previous incarnations of the site, but is currently down indefinitely for maintenance and reconstruction.
+A fifth, the score tracker, was present in previous incarnations of the site.

 For more on the history of the Science Olympiad Student Center, visit the Scioly History page on the wiki.

 The goal of the Science Olympiad Student Center is to provide students participating in the Science Olympiad activity with the knowledge and insight they need to succeed not only in Science Olympiad, but in other science-related activities and classes throughout their educational career and beyond.

 The most visible part of the Science Olympiad Student Center (also known as scioly.org) is the message board which allows students to interact with other students, coaches, and alumni of Science Olympiad.
 The ability to ask questions and receive a prompt reply has frequently been cited as one of the most important and beneficial aspects of the entire website, and make up one of the most endearing part of the site- the community.
 The scioly.org message board does not have a large community, but it is involved community, with members spread out across the country- and beyond- always willing to offer assistance in almost any matter.

 The message board itself is divided into multiple sections known as forums.
 The most important of these are the event help forums, which allow students to ask and offer advice about each event in the current rotation.
 In addition to the event help threads, a question marathon section was recently added to the board.
 This section allows students to ask questions similar to those that might be on a test in more of a "quiz" format.